Frequently Asked Questions

-Please note: if general education credits were completed prior to the BAS-CYFS program and are transferable, the courseload may decrease.
+Please note: if additional general education credits were completed prior to the CYFS-BAS program, and are transferable, the courseload may decrease.

 This program will have evening and hybrid classes.
 Evening classes are twice a week from 6-9 p.m.: one CYFS course is three hours one evening, and the other CYFS course is three hours on the second evening.
-The classes are then supplemented with online coursework to equal a 5-credit course each.
+The classes are then supplemented with online coursework to equal five credits worth of coursework for each course.

-Please note: these class times are for the upper division classes of the BAS-CYFS program only.
+Please note: these class times are for the upper division CYFS courses of the program only.
 General education course times will vary based on the options students choose.